um-acs/acs_docs/docs/index.rst

 Advanced Computing Guides
 =========================

-Detailed information for FAQ topics is available here and on our :ref:`IDSC ACS Policies<policies>`
+Detailed information for FAQ topics is available here and on our `IDSC ACS Policies <https://acs-docs.readthedocs.io/policies/policies.html#policies>`__

 How do I reset my IDSC password?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~